vargovargo/LivableCities/CityLab.md

 + not-for-profit organizations and advocacy groups

 ###Connections###
-+ regular convening of stakeholders on specific Lab focus area
++ regular convening of stakeholders on the Lab's focus area
-+ tracking progress on mutually defined metrics and objectives
++ tracking progress on mutually-defined metrics and objectives
-+ incubator for new policy and technology prototyping
++ incubator for new policy and technology prototyping and testing
-+ inventive use of the space and expertise+
++ inventive use of the space and expertise

->+ hackathons
->+ town halls
->+ maker space

 + citizen science

+###Personnel###
++ lead senior faculty from UW with period trips to the Lab (multi-year appointment)
++ junior faculty from UW system, in residence for 1 year terms
++ post-doctoral researchers in residence (under supervision of senior UW faculty)
++ students, in residence following academic calendar
++ lab coordinator (full time staff for the Lab)

 --------

-The City Lab model places faculty and students from several departments in a shared space off-campus. ___Like labs and centers on campus, this structure fosters the exchange and development of information, values, and skill between the University of Wisconsin and cities.___ Each City Lab will build on the existing connections between faculty and city partners to inform the focus of the work, while cultivating new relationships that would have been impossible from afar.
+The City Lab model places faculty and students from several departments in a shared off-campus space. ___Like labs and centers on campus, this structure fosters the exchange and development of information, values, and skill between the University of Wisconsin and cities.___ Each City Lab will build on the existing connections between faculty and city partners to inform the focus of the work, while cultivating new relationships that would have been impossible previously.
 Over the course of each academic year, the space will be used to study problems and prototype solutions.
 During summers, workshops and visitor programs will ensure that host cities benefit from research and engagement of the global research community.
 The result will be cities that make decisions with advanced knowledge and research; students who have access to new issues and networks within Wisconsin and around the world; and researchers with support to produce relevant and adoptable solutions.

 ------